GenericMale/MyAnimeListTheme/README.md

 Note: it can take a few minutes until the high quality covers are generated.

-### Custom Header Image
+### Custom Banner

-To use a custom header image, just upload it as cover image on the _Customize Default Theme_ page.
+To use a custom banner, just upload it as cover image on the _Customize Default Theme_ page.

-The default header provided with the theme has a size of 150px.
-To align all icons with the custom header, use the following as _Custom CSS_ and change the pixel size to the height of your header image:
+The default banner provided with the theme has a height of 150px.
+To align all icons with your banner, use the following as _Custom CSS_ and change the pixel size to the height of your image:

 ```css
 @import url('https://malcat-gen.appspot.com/series?template=.data.image a[href^="/$list/$id/"]:after{background-image:url($series_image)}');